earthly/earthly/docs/docker-images/all-in-one.md

 #### Privileged Mode

 If you are using the baked-in `buildkitd`, then this image needs to be run as a privileged container.
-This is because `buildkitd` needs appropriate access to start and run additional containers itself via `runc`.
+This is because `buildkitd` needs appropriate access to use `overlayfs`.

+#### EARTHLY_TMP_DIR

+Because this folder sees _a lot_ of traffic, its important that it remains fast.
+You should almost always use a ocker volume, or a host mount for this folder.
+If you do not, `buildkitd` can consume excessive disk space.

 #### Source Mounting